rackerlabs/mimic/README.md

 <img alt="MIMIC" src="https://i.imgur.com/eodn4M4.png" height="75">

-Mimic is an API-compatible mock service for  __Openstack Compute__ and __Rackspace's implementation of Identity and Cloud Load balancers__.
+Mimic is an API-compatible mock service for  __Openstack Compute__, __Rackspace's implementation of Identity and Cloud Load balancers__, and __more__.
 It is backed by in-memory data structure rather than a potentially expensive database.

 Mimic helps with:
 * fast set-up